12 Things to do in Florida During Fall

 3. Enjoy International Food & Wine Festival at EPCOT

 Most fall food and wine festivals are held over a weekend; this one goes on for weeks.
 With more than 25 global marketplaces, you can can sip and taste your way around the world just by walking around EPCOT's World Showcase.
-Take a look at EPCOT Food & Wine Festival for some helpful planning tips and be sure to look for special events, including culinary demonstrations by celebrity chefs.
+Take a look at Taste of EPCOT Food & Wine Festival for some helpful planning tips and be sure to look for special events, including culinary demonstrations by celebrity chefs.

 Kids love seeing manatees.
 So will you.
 So go to Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa where the waters are a constant 72 degrees.
 Fall is the perfect time to see these beautiful creatures in their natural habitat.